Log canonical models of foliated surfaces: Preliminaries

-where $B$ is the cokernel of $\pi^\vee$.
-Notice that $B$ is a subsheaf of $T_\sF^\vee$ and $T_\sF^\vee$ is torsion-free.
-Thus, $B$ is also torsion-free and $(B,\delta)$ gives a foliation on $X$.
-Hence, we have a function $G$ sending a saturated rank-one coherent subsheaf $T_\sF$ of the tangent sheaf $T_X$ to a foliation of rank one on $X$.
+where $B$ is the cokernel of $\pi^*$.
+Notice that $B$ is a subsheaf of $T_\sF^*$ and $T_\sF^*$ is torsion-free.
+Thus $B$ is also torsion-free and therefore gives a foliation on $X$.
+Hence, this gives a function $G$ from the set of saturated rank one coherent subsheaves of the tangent sheaf $T_X$ to the set of foliations of rank one on $X$.